 College hat/cap: should be worn when a student is outdoors for any prolonged period of time during the summer months (Term 1 and Term 4).
 Hats are compulsory for all PE activities in Terms 1 and 4.
 Caps are not to be worn indoors.
 Graffiti or drawing on the College cap/hat is not permitted.
 Beanies or any other hats are not permitted.

-Dresses or skirts: must be worn below the knee.
+Dresses or skirts: must be worn at or below the knee.

 College Tie: In Term 1 and after the Melbourne Cup long weekend, the tie does not have to be worn.
 When worn, the tie must be tightened to fit correctly around the neck (top button fastened).
 Whenever the tie is worn, the shirt must be tucked in.